Winners of both the Māori Tourism Award and Resilience & Innovation Award at the New Zealand Tourism Awards 2023.

 Winter Matariki Celebration

 Tū Te Ihi references the energy and passion stirred by the Matariki cluster and the promise they herald.
-Tū Te Ihi celebrates a moment in the earth’s cycle when the stars of Matariki (Pleiades) draw our attention.
-Matariki conjures our ancestors as we recall their legacy, and reflect on the year that has been.
+Matariki conjures our ancestors, we recall their legacy and reflect on the year that has been.

 People Tangata